Fight Cold With Ayurvedic Cough Syrup

 Ayurvedic herbs for the cure of Cough

 - Tulsi: Tulsi or holy basil is often revered as the “Mother Medicine in Nature” by Ayurveda and today there are scientific studies to back that claim.
 The subtle hot and bitter taste of tulsi is believed to bring Kapha and Vata back into balance.
-Its antimicrobial properties as well as its immunity boosting properties punch cough in its face.
-Moreover, it has the capacity to unclog passages by liquefying the accumulated phlegm and giving relief to a congested nose and throat.
+Its antimicrobial properties as well as its immunity-boosting properties punch cough in its face.
+Moreover, it can unclog passages by liquefying the accumulated phlegm and giving relief to a congested nose and throat.
 This makes tulsi a vital constituent in quality syrup for mucus.

-- Amalaki: This vibrant green, tangy fruit is a wonderberry which is packed with essential nutrients that give it its celebrated antipyretic, antitussive, antioxidant, anti-inflammatory and immunomodulatory just to name a few.
-In ayurveda, it is referred to as ‘divyaushadhi’ or a divine medicine as it contains all five tastes – sweet, sour, bitter, astringent and pungent that help in the functioning of both mind and body.
+- Amalaki: This vibrant green, tangy fruit is a wonderberry that is packed with essential nutrients that give it it’s celebrated antipyretic, antitussive, antioxidant, anti-inflammatory, and immunomodulatory just to name a few.
+In Ayurveda, it is referred to as ‘divyaushadhi’ or a divine medicine as it contains all five tastes – sweet, sour, bitter, astringent, and pungent that help in the functioning of both mind and body.
 It is especially great for cough and cold because of its effective antiviral property.

 - Bibhitaku: Also known as Baheda in Hindi, this fruit has strong astringent properties which help in the decongestion of the throat during cough by tonifying the mucous membranes in the entire body.
 It is considered to have a hot potency in Ayurveda which imparts more energy to the digestive fire.

 - Madhu: The sweet golden honey is a staple for treating cough in Ayurveda.
-In recent years, even modern science and medicine has come to the conclusion that golden syrup is a safer way to tackle acute cough than antibiotics.
+In recent years, even modern science and medicine have concluded that golden syrup is a safer way to tackle acute cough than antibiotics.

 It is essential that you only trust a quality brand of Ayurvedic cough syrup like Torex Herbal Syrup, which is formulated without alcohol and which has a blend of all of these herbs and many more in perfect proportion to give you the fastest relief from cold.